The Wedding Banquet poster

 The inciting incident occurs at 14 minutes when Wai-Tung's parents announce they're coming to America to find him a wife themselves, forcing the situation to a crisis point..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The lavish wedding banquet itself - a false victory where the deception succeeds spectacularly, but Wai-Tung and Wei-Wei consummate the marriage while drunk, creating real consequences., fundamentally raising what's at risk.
+Of particular interest, this crucial beat The lavish wedding banquet itself - a false victory where the deception succeeds spectacularly, but Wai-Tung and Wei-Wei consummate the marriage while drunk, creating real consequences., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Wai-Tung realizes he can honor both his heritage and his truth.
 He accepts the pregnancy as a gift to his father while maintaining his relationship with Simon - synthesis of both worlds., demonstrating the transformation achieved throughout the journey.